 What will be the weather like?

 The best trekking season is March to May and September to November.
-The temperatures during the day can be quite high (30°C) and quite cool in the evening when sleeping in the forest.
+Rainfall is lighter, daytime temperatures range from 15-28°C and night-time temperatures from 10-18°C. The evenings spent sleeping in the forest can be a bit cooler.
 Your local guide will make sure you take a few breaks during the day to rest and keep yourself hydrated.